pkoevesdi/SigDigits/README.md

 It sets only the format code and doesn't change the cell value.
 It respects and maintains the percent format and the € sign.
 It changes only the appearance of the fractional digits, it doesn't round anything before the decimal separator.
-It shows trailing zeroes only if they are significant / reliable.
-They are not shown for integer numbers.
+It shows trailing zeroes only if they are significant / reliable and only up to the amount where they are result from rounding.
+Thus they are not shown for integer numbers for example.
 It works with split selection of cells.
 It has a safety timeout of 5 seconds.
 If it it gets reached, make a smaller selection.